lifelongstudent/CrossPlatfromTest/README.md

 # CrossPlatfromTest
-A phonegap application to test and master CrossPlatform development
+A phonegap application to test and master CrossPlatform development...